The National STEM Centre's library

 We believe that private foundations like Gatsby should see part of their role as being, in some sense, a research and development arm of government.
 The caution needed when handling public funds can make it difficult for government agencies to back higher-risk proposals, even when they have significant potential for public benefit.
 For this reason we seek to support innovative projects in our education work.
 However, to secure lasting impact on a national scale, the lessons learned and outcomes of these proof-of-principle projects need to be shared with policy makers and opinion formers.

-The National STEM Centre promotes collaboration across STEM education and houses the UK’s largest collection of STEM teaching & learning resources, allowing teachers online access to material previously only available in hard copy and is the recipient of one our largest education grants in support of education.
-The Centre, co-located with the National Science Learning Centre in York, houses the UK's largest accessible physical library of resource materials to support the teaching and learning of science, design & technology, engineering and mathematics.
+The National STEM Learning Centre promotes collaboration across STEM education and houses the UK’s largest collection of STEM teaching & learning resources, allowing teachers online access to material previously only available in hard copy.
+The Centre, part of the National STEM Learning Network based in York, houses the UK's largest accessible physical library of resource materials to support the teaching and learning of science, design & technology, engineering and mathematics.

 The collections range across materials for the 5-19 age group, and include resources produced by government, learned societies, charitable foundations and commercial publishers.
 Alongside contemporary materials - including print, multimedia, and practical resources - is a growing archive collection which showcases several decades of curriculum development.